 The Game Room

-The room was for the President and his officers to enjoy recreational activities such as playing cards and billiards during their break.
+The room allowed the President and his officers to enjoy recreational activities such as playing cards and billiards during their break.

 The Terrace

-From this angle, you can have a full view of the Reunification Palace’s front and its surroundings.
-The floor was meant to create a quiet and peaceful area for the President to relax and reflect.
+From this angle, you can fully view the Reunification Palace’s front and surroundings.
+The floor was meant to create a peaceful, quiet area for the President to relax and reflect.

 4. The Bunker

-There is a bunker under the Independence Palace, which acted as an emergency hideout and the command center in times of war.
-There are stairs down to the bunker at all levels of the palace and we would recommend going from the rooftop.
+There is a bunker under the Independence Palace that served as an emergency hideout and command center during the war.
+There are stairs down to the bunker at all palace levels, but we recommend going from the rooftop.
 The command center in the basement is equipped with different means of communication, old radio broadcasting devices, battle maps, and a bed for the President.

 The Command Central

-All messages and information from combat zones were received in this room.
-Besides, there were maps of combat zones in the whole country and figures of military forces joining the Vietnam War hanging on the walls.
+This room received all messages and information from combat zones.
+Maps of combat zones in the country and figures of military forces joining the Vietnam War were hanging on the walls.

 The Communications